 However, the regulations allow for you to repair or remove asbestos in a house that you own and live in.
-If you do your own asbestos removal work, you are responsible for using the proper safety equipment and following all handling, transport and disposal regulations.
-Asbestos-containing waste requires special handling and disposal and must be deposited at a landfill authorized to handle asbestos waste.
+If you do your own asbestos removal work, you are responsible for following all handling, transport and disposal regulations.
+Asbestos-containing waste requires special handling and disposal and must be disposed of at a landfill permitted to accept asbestos waste.

 Hiring the right contractor